1954 Hungary v England football match: Build-up

-First half
+Match summary

 Hungary dominated the game; England were unable to obtain the ball for much of the time, and when they did they were unable to make any inroads against a fitter and more tactically adept Hungary side.
 No lessons had been learnt from the 6–3 defeat at Wembley; England were drawn out of position time and time again.
 Mihály Lantos scored for Hungary after 10 minutes; Ferenc Puskás added a second goal seven minutes later, before Sándor Kocsis made it 3–0 on 19 minutes.
 England were simply outclassed and outplayed for the rest of the half.

-Second half

 The second half continued in same vein; Kocsis added his second goal on 57 minutes, Nándor Hidegkuti scored two minutes later, Tóth added a sixth and Puskás scored the final Hungarian goal on the 71st minute.
 It was a wretched tactical performance by England, with the sole highlight being Ivor Broadis scoring with a hooked shot when the Hungarians were 6–0 up.

+Centre-half Syd Owen said afterwards that it was "like playing people from outer space".

 The final result was Hungary 7 England 1—this still ranks as England's heaviest footballing defeat.

 Long-term influences

-The result confirmed what many in the English football world had suspected after the 6–3 defeat at Wembley: that England were no longer a major footballing force, and that the English game needed to look to the continent for tactical and training advances.
+The result confirmed what many in the English football world had suspected after the 6–3 defeat at Wembley: that England were no longer a major footballing force at the time, and that the English game needed to look to the continent for tactical and training advances.